isotopp/isotopp.github.io/_posts/2021-02-25-mysql-from-below.md

 # 2000 Commit/s Class

-I chose this particular datbase as a member of the 2000 Commit/s Class, also because it is the oldest and wildest of the database replication hierarchies that we have.
+I chose this particular database as a member of the 2000 Commit/s Class, also because it is the oldest and wildest of the database replication hierarchies that we have.
 At a time it was our performance bottleneck and was running over 20.000 queries/s with spikes into the 32.000, and with the hardware of that time that was not stable at all.

 We are much better now.
 I am not missing the old times at all.